vlad17/vlad17.github.io/_posts/2017-01-25-semaphore-answer.md

         s(1).up
 ```

-This one introduces control flow that isn't predicatble given just `i`, so our model isn't sufficient to prove that it works.
+This one introduces control flow that isn't predictable given just `i`, so our model isn't sufficient to prove that it works.